Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: MakeCode Arcade Advanced
+* name: Oh no, Hippo!
-* description: Join Richard, Shannon, Joey, and Vivian as we add some mini games to the farm heist game!
-Multitask between the alarm and the gold as you try to escape!
+* description: Join Richard, Joey, and Vivian as we make a game about the trials of being a hippo!
-* youTubeId: Ai96s4ybmMo
+* youTubeId: K1dzl0wS304
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/Ai96s4ybmMo.jpg
+* imageUrl: /static/advanced-stream/K1dzl0wS304.jpg

 ---

-* name: Simple Machines
+* name: Save the Ants!
-* description: Join Richard, Shannon, Joey, and Vivian as they make a game about using simple machines to the bend the world to your will.
-You can do anything with simple machines.
-ANYTHING!
+* description: Join Richard, Shannon, Joey, and Vivian as we make a game about ants crossing a bridge.
+Hold A to stop the ants from progressing, but hurry!
+There's an anteater on the top, and an antlion on the bottom.
+Help as many ants cross as you can.
-* youTubeId: gtGYYG96VdE
+* youTubeId: EcE_GmnZ14k
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/gtGYYG96VdE.jpg
+* imageUrl: /static/advanced-stream/EcE_GmnZ14k.jpg

 ---